 While we are impressed with the Ram ProMaster's powertrain and smooth power delivery, the same can't be said for its suspension setup.
 Yes, it is more comfortable than its more utilitarian comrade the cargo van, but it still feels harsh, especially when driving over bumpy terrain at lower speeds.
 Things don't get better once you're up to speed: the light steering forces the driver to make constant corrections to keep the van on track and can get tiring after a few hours on the road.
 However, the new crosswind-assist feature does ensure that the van remains remarkably stable in gusty conditions.
 What we do appreciate is the ProMaster Window Van's tight turning circle, a great boon for city driving.

-The Ram ProMaster Window Van Trunk is all about getting stuff in and out of the cargo hold as easily as possible.
-In order to do this, RAM has incorporated a few design tricks that make the Window Van easy to load.
+The Ram ProMaster Window Van's trunk is all about getting stuff in and out of the cargo hold as easily as possible.
+In order to do this, Ram has incorporated a few design tricks that make the Window Van easy to load.
 The rear doors, for instance, open up to a wide 260 degrees, and optional additions such as a rear bumper extension and sliding doors make things even easier.
-The smaller 2500 offers a total of 420.2 cubic feet of space behind the rear seats, while the larger 3500 offers 462.9 cubic feet.
+The smaller 2500 offers a total of 420 cubic feet of space behind the rear seats, while the larger 3500 offers 463 cubic feet.
 Once you add seating these numbers will diminish, but the ProMaster Window Van is also rated to carry a payload of 3,940 lbs in short body 2500 guise, and 4,290 lbs in long-body 3500 configuration.

-To say that the 2020 Ram ProMaster Window Van is a basic piece of kit would be an understatement, but we get it: it's built to work, and not to entertain, so only the bare necessities are required.
-The Exterior of the van gets a full-sized spare tire, manually adjustable and foldable wing mirrors, 16-inch silver-painted steel wheels with center caps, as well as taillamp extension wiring and on 3500 trim vehicles, a premium heavy duty suspension system.
+To say that the 2021 Ram ProMaster Window Van is a basic piece of kit would be an understatement, but we get it: it's built to work, and not to entertain, so only the bare necessities are required.
+The exterior of the van gets a full-sized spare tire, manually adjustable and foldable wing mirrors, 16-inch silver-painted steel wheels with center caps, as well as taillamp extension wiring and on 3500 trim vehicles, a premium heavy-duty suspension system.
 The interior continues the basic theme by offering speed-sensitive door locks, manually controlled air conditioning, cloth seats, as well as a backup camera (which requires installation), and remote keyless entry.
-Optional extras include cruise control, an electronic vehicle tracking system, power-adjustable wing mirrors, and heated driver and passenger front seats.
+Optional extras include cruise control, several driver-assistance features, an electronic vehicle tracking system, power-adjustable wing mirrors, and heated driver and passenger front seats.
 You can also opt for a passenger seat delete kit, a swivel kit for both front seats, or power adjustment and a comfy suspension seat.

 How would you like a 22-speaker Bose surround sound system in your ProMaster Window Van?
 That would be cool, right?
 Well, dream on.
-The 2020 Ram ProMaster Window Van falls short of delivering a symphony of audio brilliance: instead, you get the bare essentials.
+The 2021 Ram ProMaster Window Van falls short of delivering a symphony of audio brilliance: instead, you get the bare essentials.
 The Uconnect 3 multimedia system comes standard and makes use of a five-inch display, which includes a media hub with a USB port, voice recognition, and Bluetooth streaming, as well as steering-wheel-mounted audio controls.
-Navigation is an optional extra, and unfortunately, there's no Apple CarPlay or Android Auto on offer.
+Navigation and a SiriusXM radio are optional extras, and unfortunately, there's no Apple CarPlay or Android Auto on offer.
 There are four speakers on offer, and the best way to make use of them is to bump Bruce Springsteen's Glory Days as loud as humanly possible, while loading old bar stools in the back.

 A number of recalls have affected the ProMaster line of vans in recent history: certain 2014-2019 models could suffer from a disconnected shifter cable, or a seat back that won't stay upright.
 In 2020, only around 114 examples of the ProMaster were recalled to correct a fault with the curtain airbags, where a diffuser could become detached during deployment, leading to incomplete inflation and an increased risk of injury.
 Ram will back the ProMaster Window Van with a three-year/36,000-mile basic warranty and five years of corrosion and roadside assistance cover, and also includes a five-year/60,000 month powertrain warranty.

-The 2020 Ram ProMaster Window Van has not been tested by any of the major American crash rating agencies, so it's difficult to judge just how safe this Ram van will keep its occupants in the event of a crash, but we suspect that it won't be pretty.
+The 2021 Ram ProMaster Window Van has not been tested by any of the major American crash rating agencies, so it's difficult to judge just how safe this Ram van will keep its occupants in the event of a crash, but we suspect that it won't be pretty.
 Standard safety features include six airbags, a tire pressure monitoring light, ABS, electronic stability control, and cross-wind assist.
 Optional safety features include cruise control, forward-collision warning, automatic emergency braking, and blind-spot monitoring.

-There's not a lot to judge here, which is pretty much why we like the 2020 Ram ProMaster Window Van: it's about as bare-bones a van as you're going to get in this class.
+There's not a lot to judge here, which is pretty much why we like the 2021 Ram ProMaster Window Van: it's about as bare-bones a van as you're going to get in this class.
 What is it good at?
 It's excellent at hauling loads of people and stuff around without complaint.
 Its V6 engine offers good power, its auto transmission hands out smooth shifts, and the overall experience from the FWD drivetrain is one of unhurried smoothness.
 We also appreciate the ProMaster Van's tight turning circle, which will go a long way when operating on tight city streets.
-What we can't get over is its harsh ride and the simple fact that there are no driver aid options, not even a simple blind-spot monitoring system.
+What we can't get over is its harsh ride and the fact that stability control and cross-wind assist are the only two standard-fit driver aids - although more can be optioned.
 Even seats are left to the work of upfitters.
-Be that as it may, the 2020 Ram ProMaster Window Van is an honest offering that's not going to win any awards, but it will do exactly what you ask of it.
+Be that as it may, the 2021 Ram ProMaster Window Van is an honest offering that's not going to win any awards, but it will do exactly what you ask of it.

-Whereas the 2020 Ram ProMaster Window Van offers the basics, the German Sprinter occupies the more luxurious end of the passenger van market.
-The Sprinter is available in two different wheelbase sizes and can seat between 12 and 15 people.
+Whereas the 2021 Ram ProMaster Window Van offers the basics, the German Mercedes-Benz Sprinter Passenger Van occupies the more luxurious end of the passenger van market.
+The Sprinter is available in two different wheelbase sizes and roof heights and can seat between 12 and 15 people.
 In base form, the Mercedes-Benz Sprinter is propelled by a 2.0-liter four-cylinder turbocharged gas engine producing 188 hp and 258 lb-ft of torque.
 Power is sent to the rear wheels via a nine-speed auto, but a seven-speed and four-wheel-drive is also available.
 The 4x4 model gets the option of a 3.0-liter six-cylinder producing 188 hp and a meatier 325 lb-ft of torque.
 From the outside, the Sprinter is the better-looking van and gets the option of LED headlights.
-Inside, the Sprinter is on a whole other level in terms of design and refinement, and the optional sound upgrade adds five front, and eight rear speakers.
-Short wheelbase cars get 78.6 cubic feet of space behind the front row, while long-wheelbase cars offer 111.2 cubic feet.
-The Sprinter starts at $42,990 and should be your choice if you're looking for something a bit more luxurious.
+Inside, the Sprinter is on a whole other level in terms of design and refinement, and the optional sound upgrade adds five front and eight rear speakers.
+Short-wheelbase cars get 78.6 cubic feet of space behind the front row, while long-wheelbase cars offer 111.2 cubic feet.
+The Sprinter starts at $43,120 and should be your choice if you're looking for something a bit more luxurious.

 The Ford Transit range of vans is one of the most popular in America, and for a good reason: it's highly configurable, reliable, and offers great value for money.
-The 2020 Van is offered with a naturally aspirated 3.7-liter V6 or a turbocharged 3.2-liter five-cylinder diesel and sends its power to the rear wheels via a ten-speed auto.
+The 2021 Ford Transit Passenger Van is offered with naturally aspirated or turbocharged gas 3.5-liter V6s and sends its power to the rear wheels via a ten-speed auto.
 Buyers have the option of configuring the wheelbase length, roof height, and number of seats, but as with the ProMaster Window Van, there is little in the way of features on the base model.
 We appreciate the powerful engine options, and high levels of customization and configuration, as well as its good ride and pleasant handling dynamics.
 The interior of the Transit Van is a more comfortable place to sit in, and is also more refined, with more options on the table, including a much more advanced infotainment suite.
 What we don't like is its lack of features in base form, its driving behavior during strong crosswinds, and the fact that passengers don't get much in the way of features.
-It's a close match between these two, but in the end, Ford takes it, especially when considering its 7,500-pound tow rating.
+It's a close match between these two, but in the end, Ford takes it.